ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

     *  _Billing (ucsb-idp-billing)_: This user has access to view billing information, The user can monitor the costs accumulated for the entire AWS service.

-        ℹ️ _IMPORTANT - To ADD/REMOVE user access to these Roles, please see Step 6 below_.
+         {::comment}ℹ️ _IMPORTANT - To ADD/REMOVE user access to these Roles, please see Step 6 below_.{:/comment};

-        {% include alert.html type="warning" title="Here is a warning!" %}
+{% include alert.html type="info" title="To ADD/REMOVE user access to these Roles, please see Step 6 below" %}
-tet
+t

 3. **Setup Monthly Billing Alert**